jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 ```

 First, you see the JVM bootstrap Spring Boot, which in turn runs our
-`CrmApplication` and also auto-configures and bootstraps an VMware
-GemFire `ClientCache` instance.
-Most of the output comes from VMware
+`CrmApplication` and also auto-configures and bootstraps an [vmware-gemfire-name] `ClientCache` instance.
+Most of the output comes from [vmware-gemfire-name].
-GemFire.

 The application falls straight through because it is not doing anything
 interesting, and technically, because there are no non-daemon Threads